April 30 @ 6:15 pm – 7:45 pm

 There is no cost to attend

-This workshop is designed to provide Autistic and neurodivergent individuals opportunities to learn and practice essential social communication skills in a safe and welcoming setting.
-Participants will be provided with information, tips, and strategies intended to help in day-to-day social situations.
+Our Social Communication workshops are designed to provide Autistic and neurodivergent individuals opportunities to learn and practice a variety of social communication skills in a safe and welcoming setting.
+Participants will be provided with information, tips, and strategies that they can choose to apply in common day-to-day social situations.

 About the Presenter: